 One issue that comes up a lot in the world of parenting online is toys and gender.
 There are people who take it too seriously.
 There are people who think it’s not worth talking about.
 But every parent has an opinion on it and it seems like there’s a new article going around every week.

-Eric and I were talking about it recently.
+E and I were talking about it recently.
 He’d read an article and was telling me how it fell into the Stupid category.
 I told him, “To an extent, I agree.
 Gender and toys isn’t an important issue the way economic policy is.
 But you never go to the toy store.
 You don’t know what it’s like there.
 Trust me.”

 I doubt I convinced him but he didn’t argue with me.